vteague/contactTracing/blog/2020-04-23ContactTracingAndConsent.md

 ### Acknowledgements and collaborations

-Thanks to Andrew Conway, Chris Culnane, Peter Eckersley, Rob Merkel, and the MIT-PACT team, for interesting information, discussion and help.
+Thanks to Andrew Conway, Richard Chirgwin, Chris Culnane, Peter Eckersley, Rob Merkel, and the MIT-PACT team, for interesting information, discussion and help.
 Not all of them agree with the opinions expressed here.
 Any errors are, of course, mine.

 Comments, edits and suggestions are welcome - the easiest way to contact me is on Twitter @VTeagueAus or by email at [my first name] at thinkingcybersecurity.com

 You are welcome to quote or reprint this article as long as you acknowledge the original source.
 Permanent link: [https://github.com/vteague/contactTracing/blob/master/blog/2020-04-23ContactTracingAndConsent.md](https://github.com/vteague/contactTracing/blob/master/blog/2020-04-23ContactTracingAndConsent.md).